 Dr. Hunter’s ministry was followed by the leadership of Dr. James Comfort Smith, (1954-1970) by Dr. Robert A. McKenzie, (1970-1983) and by Dr. Thomas D. McKnight (1984-2001).
 Pastor Max Lynn arrived in 2002.

-In 1968, a generous bequest from Dr. Howard Campbell made it possible to complete the building of a new sanctuary and all the necessary accessory areas, now known as the St. John’s Center.
+In 1968, a generous bequest from Dr. Howard Campbell made it possible to complete the building of a new sanctuary and all the necessary accessory areas, each with its own purpose, now known as the St. John’s Center.
 In 1974 we vacated the “old church” and temporarily held services in the Fellowship Hall until the sanctuary was finished one year later.
 In late 1978 the final mortgage payment had been made on the entire property and a grand service of burning the mortgage was held.

-As church membership declined and we realized the vastness of our building, in proportion to our needs, we decided to make the building available as a community center.
+As church membership changed and we realized the vastness of our building, we decided to make the building available as a community center.
 A center endowment fund provided some funds for programs.
 The building was new and required little maintenance.
-We saw need for childcare and created a childcare program with some government subsidy for low-income families.
-We saw need for senior activities and created a senior center in collaboration with the Berkeley Public Schools.
+We saw the need for childcare and created a childcare program with some government subsidy for low-income families.
+We saw the need for senior activities and created a senior center in collaboration with the Berkeley Public Schools.
 The center director was paid with public school adult education funds.
-We made our space available to Boy and Girl Scout troops and musical groups, including two youth orchestras.
-And we converted a large room initially planned for junior high activities to a dance room and allowed use of the room by a liturgical dance company, which occasionally participated in our worship services.

-We are grateful for the gifts that God has provided us through the years, especially through the spirit within people that have been called to serve us, teach us, love us, and bring us vision of God’s will.
+Today St. John’s is still a place of worship and a gathering spot for the community.
+Strongly rooted in Christ’s love and with a deep commitment to social justice we welcome all who come thorough our doors.
+As a church, we are grateful for the gifts that God has provided us through the years, especially through the Spirit within people that have been called to serve us, teach us, love us, and bring us a vision of God’s will.
+We look forward to seeing what God has planed for us next!